secretstartups/handbook/content/job-families/sales/partner-account-manager.md

 **Partner Planning**

-- Evangelize GitLab’s value proposition to assigned partners.
+- Evangelize GitLab's value proposition to assigned partners.
 - In collaboration with partner leaders at assigned partners, develop a joint partnership strategy and GTM plan that includes investments in:
   - Practice Development
   - Co-selling